-Summer is almost here and that means cookouts, swimming, and warmer weather.
+Summer is almost here and that means cookouts, baseball, and warmer weather.
 It also means air conditioner season and this summer air conditioning system repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.

 We talked to you about the R22 phase out earlier this year, and production of R22 refrigerant has already dropped by 90%.
 By 2020, production will be prohibited.
-Homeowners now face the decision of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.
+Homeowners now face the challenge of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.

 Because of the R22 phase out, the HVAC industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.

 “Homeowners don’t need to replace their air conditioner now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t blend R22 and R410A.
 When a new R410A system is installed, both the outdoor coil and equipment need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These newer systems are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

 The common life-span of many home air conditioning systems is 8-10 years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older units, versus upgrading.
 Additional benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
 New systems will also have longer warranty periods, smoother operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.